gms298/Encrypted-server-monitoring-agent/README.md

 	`openssl rsa -in privatekey.pem -pubout -out publickey.pem` to generate the public key.

-* Copy the `publickey.pem` file to the client-side - usign the same directory structure i.e., create `server` folder and paste inside.
+* Copy the `publickey.pem` file to the client-side - using the same directory structure i.e., create `server` folder and paste inside.

 * Change directories again 1 level up where package.json is located.
 Run `npm install` to automatically install all dependencies required by this project.

-* Modify the [server.js](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/client.js#L8) source code to reflect the actual port number to run this monitoring server on.
+* Modify the [agent.js](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/agent.js#L8) source code to reflect the actual port number to run this monitoring agent on.

-* The server has a predefined whitelist of IP addresses to accept incoming connections.
-Add the actual client's IP address [to this list](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/server.js#L18).
+* The server agent has a predefined whitelist of IP addresses to accept incoming connections.
+Add the actual client's IP address [to this list](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/agent.js#L18).

-* Run the server using [forever](https://www.npmjs.com/package/forever) `forever start server.js`
+* Run the agent using [forever](https://www.npmjs.com/package/forever) `forever start agent.js`

-### Client-side
+### Client-side (Demo - Receiving events from agent)

 Clone this repository and change directories.